gdsbook/book/notebooks/05_choropleth.md

 pooled = mapclassify.Pooled(mx[years], classifier="Quantiles", k=5)
 ```

 The `pooled` object contains a lot of information on the classification and we can use it to generate a figure with the maps.
-To do that, we rely also on the `UserDefined` classifier we have just seen in the previous section:
+To do that, we rely also on the `UserDefined` classifier we have just seen in the previous section to create a multi-pane figure showing the per capita income as it changes over time (Figure 11).

 ```python caption="Pooled quantile classification of per capita GDP for 1940, 1960, 1980, and 2000, Mexican states." tags=[]
 # Set up figure with four axis